 More than a dozen bold, colorful embroidered textiles from Central Asia are being presented for the first time at the BMA.
 These stunning late 19th- to early 20th-century textiles include wall hangings, covers, a wedding canopy, and saddle cover made in Afghanistan, Uzbekistan, and Tajikistan.

 From October 30, 2011 — March 25, 2012

 The BMA’s world-class print collection is the inspiration for an unprecedented exhibition of works spanning 500 years of printmaking.
 Discover more than 350 prints by Canaletto, Pablo Picasso, Ed Ruscha, and other European and American artists who created series covering a wide range of topics— places, imagination, narrative, design, appropriation, and war.
-Also represented are two voices for a new generation of printmakers, Daniel Heyman and Andrew Raftery.

 From September 25, 2011 — February 5, 2012

 Discover more than 80 visually engaging objects used in daily life in Africa that brilliantly merge artistry and utility.
 Late 19th- and early 20th-century hats, combs, vessels, baskets, seats, blankets, and wearable textiles drawn from the BMA’s outstanding African collection include several major recent acquisitions being shown for the first time.

 From September 7, 2011 — October 2, 2011